 My daily chores included herding the cattle for feeding, milking the cows, attending to the mules, and slopping the hogs.
 Then there was feeding the chickens, gathering eggs, and drawing water.
 I was also responsible for the kerosene lamps — making sure they were filled, and the wicks were trimmed and in good working order.

 Not daily but frequently, I had other responsibilities that included cleaning out stables and mending barbwire fences that enclosed about ten acres of pasture.

 During the school year, in addition to the chores, I had homework.
 Some of my fellow students complained of having to finish their after school work before they could watch Gunsmoke, the wildly popular western.
 I didn’t have that problem.
 No electricity, No TV!***

-Despite having plenty to keep me occupied work wise and trying to avoid rattlesnake, eastern diamondback, copper head, cottonmouth, water moccasin, coral snakes, and almost a thousand different insects (in the state) including wasps, hornets, yellow jackets, spiders, ticks, red ants, chiggers, mosquitoes, and the poison ivy vine, I was bored and restless, anxious even.
-(Mississippi State University and other sources.)
+Despite having plenty to keep me occupied work wise, I had to be careful of the rattlesnake, eastern diamondback, copper head, cottonmouth, water moccasin, coral snake and the poison ivy vine.
+Mississippi is home to almost a thousand different insects, and I was frequently harassed by wasps, hornets, yellow jackets, spiders, ticks, red ants, chiggers, and mosquitoes.
+Nevertheless, I was bored and restless, anxious even.
+(Insect data from Mississippi State University.)

 Only occasionally were there children my age to play with, and none lived within walking distance or a reasonable bicycle ride, not that I had one.
 When I complained to Momma, as I frequently did about being bored, she would suggest I try to perfect the playing and singing of Rock Of Ages on the old organ or better yet learn another gospel tune.
 If you’re bored, Momma said, get your chores you have for later in the day, done early, and we’ll have more time for studying the Bible.